 On December 16, 2003, President Bush signed into law the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003 (CAN-SPAM Act), which establishes a framework of administrative, civil, and criminal tools to help America's consumers, businesses, and families combat unsolicited commercial e-mail, known as spam.

+FTC Chair Tim Muris Hosts Ask the White House.
+Read the transcript.
 The new law is a pro-consumer measure that allows consumers to choose to stop further unsolicited spam from a sender.
 It also provides a protection against spam containing unmarked sexually-oriented or pornographic material.